 At this oil giant, there are many requirements for eligibility, but tuition reimbursement is a generous 90 percent of the costs of tuition, fees, and books.
 Among other requirements, employees must get approval for the classes in advance of registration and receive a passing grade.

-Both hourly and salaried employees at this fast-food chain are eligible for tuition reimbursement.
-To offer this benefit, Chipotle partnered with Guild Education, which offers online classes, programs, and degrees from a variety of universities.
+Both eligible hourly and salaried employees at this fast-food chain are eligible for up to $5,250 in tuition reimbursement.
+As well, Chipotle partnered with Guild Education, which offers online classes, programs, and degrees from a variety of universities.

 Proctor & Gamble

 P&G, makers of a vast range of consumer and household goods, offers what they describe as a "generous" tuition reimbursement program.